tylermorganwall/MusaMasterclass/MusaMasterclass.md

-# UPenn Masterclass: 3D Mapping and Visualization with R and Rayshader
+# Penn MUSA Masterclass: 3D Mapping and Visualization with R and Rayshader

 Tyler Morgan-Wall (@tylermorganwall), Institute for Defense Analyses